steinbeck/seneca/README.md

 java -jar seneca.jar (use the real filename with all dependencies included)
 ```
 ## Using Seneca
-Seneca in its current state is, and for the last 20 years was, what Barend Mons calls 'professorware' :)
-We acknowledge that it is for the brave early adopter, but we are working hard to get to stage where we can give a nice GUI app to true experimental chemists to load some NMR fresh from the spectrometer and start the CASE from there.

 For now, start Seneca as mentioned above.
 Goto File->Open->SenecaDataset, navigate to your source directory and there to target->test-classes->data.
 Load the file Eurabidiol.sml.
 You can then inspect the various aspects of the data tree in the left-most window of Seneca, or move directly to Structure Generation->Simulation.